 How can I make sure my appointment is as productive as possible?

-First, you may not be able to do everything you want, so figure out what your goals for the session are before you arrive because the writing assistant will ask you what you hope to accomplish that session.
+First, you may not be able to do everything you want, so figure out what your goals are for the session before you arrive.
+The writing assistant will ask you to explain what you hope to accomplish that session.
 For instance, do you want to narrow down a topic, brainstorm your ideas, organize your argument, search for sources?
 Together you will agree on the focus of the session.

 What do I need to bring?

 Bring the instructions for the assignment.
 If you haven’t yet written a draft, that’s fine.
 If you do have a draft of your paper, bring it.
-If your instructor has made comments on an earlier draft, bring that.
-Bring texts, articles, or class notes.
-If you are working on an application or scholarship essay, bring a copy of the writing prompt.
+If your instructor has made written comments, bring those.
+Bring texts, articles, or class notes that may be helpful.
+If you are working on a college application or scholarship essay, bring a copy of the writing prompt.

 What do you mean, you offer “technology” help?